10 best uses for a Pikler triangle

 It gives boys and girls the opportunity to learn how their bodies can move (and climb) and so the Pikler Triangle was created.
 It can be used from birth and enjoyed until children are 4 or 5.

 A climbing triangle looks lovely indoors or out, is a beacon of sustainable craftsmanship and is so much more than just a wooden climbing frame.
-It’s a great present for boys and girls and enhances any nursery.
+It’s a great present for boys and girls, it folds up behind the sofa, so can transform a sitting room into a playroom by day!

-Our 10 best ways to use the climbing triangle!
+Our 10 best ways to use the climbing triangle and slide!

 2) A crawl tunnel